v-cakoll/docs.it-it/docs/framework/wpf/graphics-multimedia/how-to-control-an-animation-using-from-to-and-by.md

 ---
-title: "Procedura: controllare un'animazione mediante i valori From, To e By" ms.date: 03/30/2017
+title: "Procedura: Controllare un'animazione utilizzando i valori From, To e By" ms.date: 03/30/2017
 helpviewer_keywords:
 - animation [WPF], From/to/by